filipe-silva/FireflyIII.Net/generated/docs/CurrenciesApi.md

 <a id="listaccountbycurrency"></a>
 # **ListAccountByCurrency**
-> AccountArray ListAccountByCurrency (string code, int? page = null, string date = null, AccountTypeFilter type = null)
+> AccountArray ListAccountByCurrency (string code, int? page = null, DateTime? date = null, AccountTypeFilter type = null)

 List all accounts with this currency.